History is taught throughout the school and pupils are encouraged to find out about events and peoples.

 They write, make posters and models and enjoy role play.
-There are termly visits to galleries and museums in central London, St Alban’s and Oxford.
+There are regular visits to galleries and museums in central London, St Albans and Oxford.
 P3 and P4 visit Walsingham on a history and RS visit every two years.

 Our oldest children have had great success with history for senior school entrance examinations and as part of the humanities papers favoured by some senior schools.